Fleet Week New York 2023: Times Square

-A group of Sailors pose for a photo with New York City residents in Time Square during Fleet Week New York (FWNY), May 24, 2023.
+Evelyn Lozano, from New York, plays tic-tac-toe with Navy Diver 2nd Class Joe Spillers, assigned to Mobile Diving and Salvage Unit 2, during Fleet Week New York 2023, May 25, 2023.
 Fleet Week New York, now in its 35th year, is a time-honored sea service celebration that allows citizens of New York City and the surrounding Tri-State Region to witness today's maritime capabilities first-hand.
 The 2023 celebration will host nearly 3,000 Sailors, Marines, and Coast Guardsmen this year.
-(U.S. Navy photo by Mass Communication Specialist 1st Class Kris R. Lindstrom)
+(U.S. Navy photo by Mass Communication Specialist 2nd Class Elexia Morelos)

 |Date Taken: